MicrosoftEdge/MSEdgeExplainers/PWAWidgets/README.md

 ![](media/install.gif)

-1. A "WidgetInstall" signal is received by the User Agent, the placeholder instance is created, and the event is passed along to the Service Worker.
+1. A "widget-install" signal is received by the User Agent, the placeholder instance is created, and the event is passed along to the Service Worker.
 2. The Service Worker
     a. captures the Widget Instance `id` from the `widget` property,
     b. looks up the Widget via `widgets.getByInstance()`, and
     c. makes a `Request` for its `data` endpoint.
 3. The Service Worker then combines the `Response` with the Widget definition and passes that along to the [Widget Service](#dfn-widget-service) via the `updateInstance()` method.

-### WidgetUninstall
+### widget-uninstall

 Required `WidgetEvent` data: